 What is Vulnerability Management?

+Vulnerability management is a proactive approach that involves identifying, assessing, reporting, and remediating security vulnerabilities across the entire IT infrastructure.
 Did you know that half of the high-risk vulnerabilities found in 84% of businesses could be fixed with a straightforward software update?
 Yes, it’s that simple.

+Organizations can quickly identify vulnerability risks by running vulnerability assessments and taking corrective measures before they impact performance.
+It is a broader approach used to identify vulnerabilities before they cause disruptions in the system.
 If not found and fixed, vulnerabilities provide opportunities for cybercriminals to use in their attacks.
 These gaps may result in ransomware threats, data loss, theft, and other hazardous cyberattacks that seriously harm a company’s brand.

 Identification, classification, prioritization, remediation, reporting, and monitoring are the core functions of this process.
 When performed correctly, these functions enable IT teams to discover vulnerabilities and remediate issues.
+It is not a one-time process but demands constant scanning, vulnerability analysis, and remediation to minimize breaches and risks.

 There are different types of vulnerabilities that you can address using this approach, such as: